licky-licky/toji-no-miko-translations/docs/md/docs/4-7_A_Chance_Meeting.md

 **Other:** So They Can Be Welcomed Back Anytime
 **Mai:** How is it?
 **Sayaka:** ...Mm, it's good.
 The smell especially is good this time.
-**Mai:** You can tell\!?
+**Mai:** You can tell\!\?
 That's amazing\!
 I was right to ask you to give these a taste test after all, Sayaka-chan.
 These mint liquor ones are my own creation.
 **Sayaka:** You're the amazing one, Mai.
 You can make these sweets.
 **Mai:** That's not true at all.
 It was far far simpler than I thought it would be.
 All I needed to do was soak the mint in sake.
 **Mai:** The internet really comes in handy at times like these.
 There's lots of different types of mint, so later, I'll try soaking some more.